jgthibodeau/why-is-the-rummy-always-gone/README.txt

 *********************
 How to Start/Compile:
-	Run './Compile_Play' to compile the 'Play' executable and run it.
+	Run './compile' to compile the server and client executables Run './server' to start the server
-	To rerun, you only need to run './Play'
+	Run './client' to start the client

 ************
 How to Play:
 	For full game rules, please visit http://en.wikipedia.org/wiki/Gin_rummy

 	Contextual game controls are shown in the top banner as the game progresses.
-	At any point, press 'q' to quit
+	At any point, press 'q' to quit the client and have the server end the game.
+	Press 'x' to quit the client, but allow the server to keep the game running.

-	Press 'n' for a new game and enter your username, this will show up in the bottom banner as you type Press enter to submit your name and begin a game
+	Press 'n' for a new game and enter your username, this will show up in the bottom banner as you type Press enter to submit your name, this will put you into the lobby From the lobby, if the server is not currently running a game, press 1 to start a 1 Player game.
+Otherwise, you must wait for the server to finish the current game, or quit the client.

 	While in a game:
 		The top banner will alert you when it is your turn, and what contextual controls are available